SecureTensorFlow/SecureTesnorFlow/README.md

 SecureTensorFlow

-SecureTensorFlow is a cutting-edge, privacy-preserving AI framework that integrates lattice-based homomorphic encryption with federated learning to enable secure model training on sensitive datasets, such as medical imaging.
-By combining GPU-accelerated tensor operations with differential privacy guarantees (ε=0.005), SecureTensorFlow ensures robust security without sacrificing performance.
-Our mission is to redefine AI for privacy-critical applications, empowering industries like healthcare with scalable, secure machine learning solutions.
+SecureTensorFlow is a pioneering, privacy-preserving AI framework designed to revolutionize secure machine learning.
+By integrating lattice-based homomorphic encryption with federated learning, it enables robust model training on sensitive datasets, such as medical imaging, without compromising data privacy.
+With GPU-accelerated tensor operations and differential privacy guarantees (ε=0.005), SecureTensorFlow delivers high performance and scalability for privacy-critical applications.
+Our mission is to empower industries like healthcare with secure, trustworthy AI solutions that redefine data protection in the era of decentralized computing.